Retzilience/aSyphon/README.md

 The Help / About dialog includes:

 - Repository / Releases / Bug report buttons
-- “Copy diagnostics” (version + platform + descriptor URL) suitable for issue reports
+- “Copy diagnostics” suitable for issue reports

 If you file a bug, include the diagnostics output and a short description of what you expected vs what happened.